ChongYou/subspace-clustering/README.md

 ```

 # Results on synthetic data
 We compare different clustering methods on synthetically generated data that is sampled from a union of subspaces.
 See the file run_synthetic.py for details.
-The following two figures report the clustering accuracy and running time as the scale of the dataset increases.
+The following two figures report the clustering accuracy and running time as the scale of the dataset increases from 500 to 0.5 million.

 ![image](https://github.com/ChongYou/subspace-clustering/blob/master/figs/synthetic_acc.png)    ![image](https://github.com/ChongYou/subspace-clustering/blob/master/figs/synthetic_time.png)

-- Clustering accuracy: EnSC > SSC-OMP > SpectralClustering >> KMeans
-- Runnning time: SpectralClustering > EnSC >= SSC-OMP > KMeans
+Note that EnSC and SSC-OMP not only achieves significantly higher clustering accuracy but also are much faster for large-scale data than SpectralClustering.

 # Dependencies
 numpy, scipy, scikit-learn